Your Questions Answered: What Exercise Actually Does To Your Bust

 - Make posture correction a priority through upper back strengthening

-- Develop shoulder muscles to create better upper body proportions
+- Develop shoulder muscles to create better upper body proportions.

 The Balanced Approach: Full-Body Strength Training